jotsap/msds_hpc/assignments/assignment_02.md

 **Perlmutter**
-#5 Spot is Perlmutter which is the fastest cluster that does NOT rely on InfiniBand for network connectivity, but rather standard Ethernet

-HPE Cray EX235n, AMD EPYC 7763 64C 2.45GHz, NVIDIA A100 SXM4 40 GB, Slingshot-10 in the US site DOE/SC/LBNL/NERSC.
-Unlike the other two based on a Cluster architecture, this is based on MPP
+#5 Spot is Perlmutter which is the fastest cluster that does NOT rely on InfiniBand for network connectivity, but rather standard Ethernet.
+It is an HPE Cray EX235n using an AMD EPYC 64 Core CPU and NVIDIA GPU copreccessor.
+Unlike the other two based on a Cluster architecture, this is based on MPP (Massively Parallel Processing), which from what I know, can be extremely difficult to program and are primarly designed for Embarassingly Parallel problems.

 * Manufacturer: HPE
 * System Model: HPE Cray EX235n